flagshipcompany/shopify-app-public/README.md

 * **Dispatch Order to SmartShip**
 ![Dispatch Order](img/dispatch_order.png)
 Any online store order that was processed via the SmartShip App using live courier rates can be immediately dispatched to the SmartShip System website by pressing the **Dispatch Order to SmartShip** button.
 This will automatically create the necessary documents you need to send the shipment to your customer, such as the shipping labels and the commercial invoices, if necessary.
 If your order has been fulfilled in your store's admin page, a prompt will appear asking you to confirm the dispatch.
 This extra step is for your benefit and ensures you do not dispatch an order that has already been sent out **or** so you do not get charged for an order that you do not plan on shipping.
-**Note**: By dispatching an order using the SmartShip App you will be charged for the dispatched order on the SmartShip System website.
+**Note**: By dispatching an order using the SmartShip App, you will be charged for the dispatched order on the SmartShip System website.

 * **View on SmartShip**
 ![View On SmartShip](img/view_on_smartship.png)